This toum recipe makes a creamy spread to use on bread, as a dip or marinade. Make this delicious Lebanese garlic sauce with 4 ingredients!

 - Add the garlic and salt in the food processor and run for 10-20 seconds to purée.

-- Stop the processor and scrape garlic down the sides, then run processor again until you get a fine paste.
+- Stop the processor and scrape down the sides, then process again until you have a fine paste.

-- The result should be a thick sauce, mayonnaise like in consistency.
-Place in a airtight jar and keep refrigerated for up to 3 weeks.
+- The result should be a thick sauce, with a thick, creamy consistency (like mayonnaise).
+Transfer garlic sauce to an airtight jar and keep refrigerated for up to 3 weeks.